MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaRedirectCommunicationCall.md

 The current timeout value is 15 seconds.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgRedirectCommunicationCall](/powershell/module/Microsoft.Graph.CloudCommunications/Invoke-MgRedirectCommunicationCall?view=graph-powershell-1.0)

 ## SYNTAX

 ### RedirectExpanded (Default)